 Jira Service Desk is part of the latter collection and was constructed to support any modern IT team fielding customer requests and issues.

-Starting at just $10 for three agents per month, is this the cost-effective helpdesk solution that many companies are trying to find?
+Starting at just $10 for three agents per month, is this the cost-effective ticketing system that many companies are trying to find?

 - Want to try Jira Service Desk?
 Check out the website here